 21. Apple cider vinegar

-- Another way to use this vinegar is to dab your child’s pillow case with it.
-This is an age-old folk recipe that enables your child to breathe in the scent of the vinegar, which can soothe the throat.
+- Another way to use this vinegar is to dab your child’s pillowcase with it.
+This is an age-old folk recipe that enables your child to breathe in the scent of the vinegar, which might soothe the throat.

 22. Chest rub

 Using a homemade chest rub instead of a medicated one can also be useful in fighting a cough.
 Here is how you can make one at home.

 - Take two level tablespoons of beeswax in a boiler and mix it with half-a-cup of olive oil, coconut oil, or almond oil.